 - What can businesses that are interested in recycling do?

-A. As of February 1, 2010, all single family homes and town homes in Baltimore County have single stream recycling collection.
-Single stream recycling collection means that paper, bottles, and cans may be combined in the same container to be placed out for collection each week.
-Furthermore, as of October 1, 2010, nearly all apartment and condominium complexes in the County also participate in the single stream recycling collection program.
+A. Single stream recycling means that paper, bottles and cans may be combined in the same container to be placed out for collection each week.
+Baltimore County's single stream collection program became available to all single family homes and town homes in the County on February 1, 2010.
+By October 1, 2010, nearly all apartment and condominium complexes in the County were also participating in the program.

-Additionally, residents are now able to recycle more items than before, including:
+A. In the current single stream program, residents are now able to recycle more items than ever before, including:

-- narrow-neck plastic bottles and jugs with a number from 1 to 7 in a recycling symbol;
+- narrow-neck plastic bottles and jugs with a number from one to seven in a recycling symbol;

 - wide-mouth plastic containers (such as butter and yogurt containers);